 Print out your work-in-progress, dimensioned house plan (bring a clipboard and pencil).
 We can provide you with high quality PDFs.

 Find a flat open grassy field.
-If you have your land, you can do this on your proposed site.
+If you have your land already, you can do this on your proposed site.

 Lay out your skewers at the corners and doorways of each room using the tape measure.
-No need to be precise - just get it close to the nearest inch!
+No need to be precise - just get it close!

-Tie the tape off then run it around the skewers (doing a lop or two on each).
-Run it just touching the top of the grass so you don't trip.
+Tie the tape off then run it around the skewers (doing a loop or two on each).
+Run it low to the grass so you don't trip.

-Once finished with the floor plan, start walking around.
+Once you've finished the floor plan, start walking around the rooms.
 Imagine your furniture in each room and try to get a sense of what rooms are working and which feel too tight.

-Markup your dimensioned print-out with your proposed changes.
-Submit your scanned markup to us to customize your house plan.
-From there, we'll have 100% updated, completed renderings and drawings out to you within 48 hours!
+Markup your dimensioned print-out with your proposed changes and submit your scanned markup to us to customize your house plan.
+From there, we can have your 100% updated, completed drawings out to you within 5 days!